thi-ng/umbrella/packages/geom-axidraw/README.md

 ## About

-Conversion and preparation of thi.ng/geom shapes & shape groups to AxiDraw pen plotter draw commands
+Conversion and preparation of thi.ng/geom shapes & shape groups to AxiDraw pen plotter draw commands.
+This is a support package for [@thi.ng/geom](https://github.com/thi-ng/umbrella/tree/develop/packages/geom).

 This package only deals with the conversion aspects.
 The [@thi.ng/axidraw](https://github.com/thi-ng/umbrella/blob/develop/packages/axidraw)